rocicorp/replicache/design.md

 # System Overview

 Replicache is an embedded cache that runs inside a mobile app, along with a companion web service that runs alongside existing server-side infrastructure.
 The piece in the mobile app is the *client*.
-The companion web service is called the *Replicache Server*.
+The companion web service is called the *Diff Server*.
 And the existing server-side infrastructure is the *data layer*.
 The data layer could be as simple as a document database or could be a massive distributed system -- replicache doesn't care.

 ![Diagram](./diagram.png)